 Situated in the district of Kannur, Thalassery is one of the most dynamic towns in North Kerala.
 Also, known as Tellicherry, the town is a golden feather on the Malabar Coast with its vibrant history and enchanting natural beauty.
 The name of this vibrant place is marked in the cultural history of India as the birthplace of circus, cricket and cake.

-Wellesley's Bunglow, Randattara Cinnamon Estate, Catholic Rosary Church, Vamil Temple, Tagore Park, Udaya Kalari Shangham, Government House and Odathil Palli attract hundreds of travelers to this historical town.
-Muzhapilangad Beach, the only drive-in beach in Kerala, is situated at a distance of about 9 km from Thalassery.
+Wellesley's Bunglow, Randattara Cinnamon Estate, Catholic Rosary Church, Vamil Temple, Tagore Park, Udaya Kalari Shangham, Government House and Odathil Palli attract hundreds of travellers to this historical town.
+Muzhappilangad Beach, the only drive-in beach in Kerala, is situated at a distance of about 9 km from Thalassery.

 Thalassery is well connected by rail and road.